Betsimisaraka/css-exercises/22-positioning/index.md

 - What is special or significant about `fixed` and `sticky` positioning?
 - When positioning an element *absolutely*, how can we lock that element's coordinates to its parent element?
 - What are `absolute` positioned layouts useful for?
-- Sometimes if you put two absolutely positioned elements in the same physical space, they'll stack, i.e. only one will be visible on top.
+- Sometimes if you put two absolutely positioned elements the same physical space, they'll stack, i.e. only one will be visible on top.
 What are the rules here?
 Why is a certain element on top?
 How can we adjust that ourselves?
 - What is CSS's 'Stacking Context'?